EspinosaSalvador/Calendar-Salvador-Espinosa/README.md

 there is a button that Clears the local Storage it is above the calendar.

+* NOTE THAT CLEARING THE LOCAL STOREAGE HAPPENS WHEN WE EXIT THE WEBPAGE.
+AND WE OPEN IT AGAIN.

 also the Calendar changes color depending on the hour if its in the past, present or future.

 * Past = Grey